Ladyofgoats/Lydia---NPC-Library/README.md

 * Add the ability to put a longer description in about each NPC.
 * Add the ability to log into the NPC Library.
 * Add a section about writing advice for both creating NPC's and wider writing.
+* As an admin I want to be able to delte users or entry's which are no longer in use.

 # Wireframes and Initial Design
 The navbar in the final website looks different to the navbar in the wireframes after I made some adjustments to the formatting.